-If a bill of sale is requested, there is no official form for this in Illinois.
+There is no official Illinois bill of sale form.
 You may create your own.
 In general, a bill of sale should include the following:

 - Sale price of the vehicle.